polterguy/hyper-core/README.md

 * __xxx__ - Becomes additional parts of your `where` clause.
 Basically _"anything else"_. **Notice** - These additional arguments are `OR`'ed together.

 All parameters above are optional, and will be given _"sane defaults"_ if omitted.
-If you want to select only name and email columns, and sort descending by name, from your `camphora` database, and its `customers` table - You can accomplish that with the following URL.
+If you want to select only name and id columns, and sort descending by name, from your `camphora` database, and its `customers` table - You can accomplish that with the following URL.

 ```
-/hyper-core/database/camphora/customers/select?[columns]=name,email&[sort-by]=name&[sort-dir]=desc
+/hyper-core/database/camphora/customers/select?[columns]=name,id&[order-by]=name&[order-dir]=desc
 ```

 The above will return the first 10 records, but only the name and email columns, and sort your results descending by